tronross/LightBnB/README.md

 ```
 You can now launch the app by going to [http://localhost:3000/](http://localhost:3000/).

 If you wish to sign in as a user, you can utilize any of the user e-mails from the database, an example is 'ossie@teddybearz.net'.
-Passwords for all users are password
+Passwords for all users are 'password'.

 An ERD for the database may be found in the /planning directory.